hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

     - An Agent or Team Lead and re-assigned a chat to this team
     - When an agent goes offline, and he had chats present in his waiting bucket, those chats get re-assigned back to Team Queue with highest priority
 - Agent Queue
-  - Every agent has his own dedicated agent queue.
+  - Every agent has his/her own dedicated agent queue.
   - Chats are added to this queue in the below scenarios
     - If an Agent or Team Lead, manually re-assigns a chat to an agent, and that agent was already handling chats at his maximum allocated concurrency.
     - If an Agent had marked a chat as "waiting for user", and the user returns, when the agent was already handling chats at his maximum allocated concurrency.